-“I know and am convinced in the Lord Jesus that nothing is unclean in itself, except for whoever considers anything unclean to him it is unclean” Romans 14-14.
+“I know and am persuaded in the Lord Jesus that nothing is unclean of itself; but to the one who considers anything unclean, to him it is unclean.”
+Romans 14:14

-Then why do you not correct or correct the brother, so that he does not consider him impure?
-Why don't you keep him away from a habit like this, and a thought like this, with all the right that you have, so that he does not make this thing unclean?
-This is what he says: I'm afraid (whoever does this) I might make him sad.
-That's why he added:
+Why then do you not correct or correct the brother, so that he does not consider it unclean?
+And why do you not turn him away from such a habit, and such a thought, by all right you have, so that he does not make this thing unclean?
+Thus he says, I fear that I may make him sad.
+And so he added:

 “If your brother suffers because of your food, you are no longer walking in love.”
 Romans 14-15.

-Did you see how he first extracted his acceptance, and it appeared how he spoke for a long time on behalf of that (brother), not to make him sad, nor to command him from the beginning to dare to do the most necessary things, but rather to attract him all the more with forgiveness and love?
-Because he does not persuade him, nor does he oblige him after removing his fear, but rather leaves him as his own master.
-Of course, it is not the same thing to keep him away from food and to surround him with sadness.
-Did you see how much he cared about love?
-Because he knows that love can correct everything, and for this reason he is also here asking these people for something greater.
-Because he is not only saying, you should not forcibly deport them, but if necessary, you should show tolerance and not hesitate to do so.
-That is why he added, “Do not destroy with your food the one for whom Christ died.”
+Did you see how he first won his acceptance, and how he spoke at length for that (brother), so as not to grieve him, nor to command him from the beginning to dare to do the very necessary things, but rather to attract him more by forgiveness and love?
+For he does not entice him, nor does he compel him after removing his fear, but leaves him master of himself.
+And of course it is not the same thing to keep him away from food, and to besiege him with sorrow.
+Did you see how much he cares about love?
+For he knows that love can correct everything, and for this reason he also here asks something more of these.
+For he does not only say, you must not forcefully send them away, but if need be you must show forgiveness and not hesitate to do so.
+And therefore he added, saying: “Do not destroy with your food him for whom Christ died.”

-Or do you not believe that your brother is worthy of such a great matter, so that you do not redeem his salvation, not even by abstaining from food?
-Of course, Christ did not avoid becoming a slave, and died for him, but you do not disdain food in order to save him?
-Although Christ did not win everyone in any case, he died for everyone, completing everything related to him.
-While you know that because of food, you keep him away from great things, you still quarrel?
-Do you consider that which is important to Christ to be of no importance at all, and that which Christ loved, do you despise?
-And Christ died not only for the weak, but also for the enemy.
-Christ also showed the greatest thing, while you did not show the least thing, although of course he is the Lord, while you are called etc. These two words were enough to blame the one (who ignored his brother), because it shows how small he is.
-While he enjoyed great things from God, he did not reciprocate this divine gift, not even with simple things.
+Or do you not think your brother worthy of such a great thing, that you do not redeem him, even by abstaining from food?
+And of course Christ did not avoid becoming a slave, and died for him, but do you not despise food, in order to save him?
+And if Christ did not gain everyone in any case, yet he died for everyone, fulfilling all that pertained to him.
+While you know that because of food you exclude him from great things, do you still quarrel?
+And that which is important to Christ, do you consider it to be of no importance at all, and that which Christ loved, do you despise?
+And Christ died not only for the weak, but also for the enemy; Christ also showed the greatest thing, while you showed nothing less; though of course he is the Lord, while you are called, etc. These words were enough to blame him (who ignored his brother), because they showed how small-hearted he was, for while he enjoyed great things from God, he did not reciprocate this divine gift even with simple things.

 2- “Do not slander your goodness.
 For the kingdom of God is not about eating and drinking.”
 Romans 14:16-17.

-Righteousness here means either faith, or hope for future rewards, or complete piety.
-So not only will it not benefit the brother, but it will make the faith itself offensive, as well as the grace and gift of God.
-Because when you quarrel, when you quarrel, when you cause pain, when you divide the church, when you insult and hate your brother, then those outside the church blaspheme (us).
-Accordingly, not only will nothing be achieved from this, but quite the opposite (will happen).
-Because what is good for you is love, brotherly love, unity, interconnectedness, and living in peace and compassion.
-And after that, he removes the fear of the one and the hostility of the other, and says, “For the kingdom of God is not about eating and drinking.”
-So can we delight or grow in these things (eating and drinking)?
-This is exactly what he says in another place, “For if we eat we will not increase, and if we do not eat we will not decrease[1]He does not need evidence, but he is satisfied with the ruling.
-What he says means this: If you eat, will this eating lead you to the kingdom of God?
-This is why he disdains these people, because they boasted about this matter (that they eat and drink), and he did not just say he ate, but he drank.
+By goodness here he means either faith, or future hope of rewards, or perfect godliness.
+So not only will it not benefit the brother, but it will also offend the faith itself, and the grace and gift of God.
+For when you quarrel, when you quarrel, when you cause pain, when you divide the church, when you insult and hate your brother, those outside the church blaspheme.
+And therefore not only will nothing come of this, but the very opposite will come to pass.
+For goodness for you is love, brotherly love, unity, bonding together, living in peace, in compassion.
+And then also, he adds the fear of one, and the enmity of another, saying, “For the kingdom of God is not meat and drink.”
+So can we delight in or grow in these things (eating and drinking)?
+This is exactly what he says elsewhere, “For if we eat, we do not increase, and if we do not eat, we do not decrease.”[1]He does not need proof, but he is satisfied with the judgment.
+What he says means the following: If you eat, will this eating lead you to the kingdom of God?
+And for this reason he despises these people, because they boasted about this matter (that they eat and drink), and he did not just say eat, but drink.

-So what are those things that lead to the kingdom?
-It is righteousness, peace, and joy, the virtuous life, peace toward one's brother, by which this enmity is redressed, joy resulting from reconciliation, by which this rebuke is removed.
-But he did not speak these matters in the face of one person only, but in the face of two people as well, because in the face of both, he had the opportunity to say these words.
-After that, because he spoke about peace and joy, there is still peace and joy in evil things, and that is why he added: “in the Holy Spirit.”
-Even the one who rules over his brother has destroyed peace, violated joy, and what is more than that is the one who steals money.
-What is worse than this is that he saved the other, and you are wronged and destroyed.
-Therefore, when food and apparent perfection cannot bring (into the soul) these things (righteousness, peace, joy), but rather bring in those things that remove (righteousness, peace, joy), then how should we not disdain simple things, in order to obtain or gain things?
-Great?
-After that, because this rebuke had become little by little because of vainglory, he added:
+What then are those things that lead to the kingdom?
+They are righteousness, peace, joy, a virtuous life, peace toward a brother, in which this enmity is counteracted, joy resulting from agreement, in which this rebuke is removed.
+But he did not speak these things to one only, but to two also, because to both he had occasion to say these words.
+Then, because he spoke of peace and joy, yet there is still peace and joy in evil things, and therefore he added, “in the Holy Spirit.”
+So that he who judges his brother has destroyed peace and violated joy, and more than that he who robs money.
+And worse still, he has saved the other, and you are wronged and destroyed.
+So when food and outward perfection cannot bring these things (righteousness, peace, joy), but they do bring those things that remove (righteousness, peace, joy), how should we not despise simple things, in order to obtain or bestow great things?
+Then, because this rebuke had gradually become due to vain glory, he added, saying:

 “For whoever serves Christ in these things is acceptable to God and approved by men” Romans 14-18.

-Because everyone will not admire you so much for perfection, as for peace and harmony.
-Of course, everyone will enjoy this good, while he (that is, he who ignores his brother) will not enjoy even one of these good.
+For not all will admire you so much for perfection, as for peace and harmony.
+Of course, this good will be enjoyed by all, while he (i.e., the one who ignores his brother) will not enjoy even one of these goods.

 3- “Let us then devote ourselves to what makes for peace and what edifies one another” Romans 14-19.

-There is one matter that he should address to this person, so that he may care about peace, and another matter he should address to this person (who lives for himself), so that he does not destroy his brother.
-But he made these two things common to each other as well, saying “one to another,” and showing that without peace it is not easy to build.
+One thing he addresses to that one, that he may care for peace, and another thing he addresses to this one (who lives for himself), that he may not destroy his brother.
+But these two things he also made common to each other, saying, “one to another,” and he showed that without peace it is not easy to build.

 “Do not destroy the work of God for food’s sake.”
 Romans 14-20.

-Calling the brother's salvation “the work of God,” he increases the level of fear greatly, showing that he is doing the opposite of what he seeks.
-Because not only do you not build what you believe in, but you reject or destroy it, and not only destroy a human building, but you destroy God’s building, and not for the sake of a great matter, but for the sake of a trivial or trivial matter.
-“For food,” says Q. Paul.
-After that, in order not to establish all these forgiveness for those who are more weak in the evil mind, he sets the principle again, saying: “All things are pure, but it is evil for the man who eats in error,” that is, evil for the one who eats with an evil conscience.
+Calling the brother’s salvation thus “the work of God,” he greatly increases the amount of fear, and shows that he does the opposite of what he seeks.
+For not only does he not build up what he believes in, but he also degrades or destroys, and not only destroys human construction, but destroys God’s construction, and not for a great thing, but for a small or trivial thing.
+“For food,” says St. Paul.
+Then, in order that they may not establish all these indulgences for one who is weaker in evil thought, he sets forth a principle again, saying, “All things are pure, but it is evil for the man who eats with offence,” that is, evil for the one who eats with an evil conscience.

-Even if you still force him (to behave in love) and he eats, the benefit will be nothing.
-Because if someone eats, eating does not make him unclean.
-Rather, what makes him unclean is the conscience with which he eats.
-So if you do not correct this conscience, you have done everything in vain, and even more so you have done harm, because it is not the same thing to think that something is unclean, and even though you consider it so, you eat it.
+Even if you still compel him (to behave in love), and he eats, the benefit will be nothing.
+For if one eats, it is not the eating that makes him unclean, but what makes him unclean is the conscience with which he eats.
+So if you do not correct this conscience, you are doing everything in vain, and moreover you are doing harm, for it is not the same thing to think something unclean, and though you consider it so, you eat it.
 So you are making two plans here, increasing the obstacles by quarreling, and making him eat unclean food.
-Accordingly, until you convince him, do not force your brother (to do anything).
+Accordingly, until you have convinced him, do not compel your brother (to do anything).

-“It is good that you do not eat meat or drink wine or do anything by which your brother may stumble or stumble or become weak.”
-Romans 14-21.
+“It is good neither to eat meat nor to drink wine nor to do anything by which your brother stumbles or is offended or is made weak.”
+Romans 14:21

 4- “Do you have faith?”
 Let it be yours before God.”
 Romans 14-22.

-It seems to me here that he is quietly alluding to the vainglory or blossoming of Him who is perfect in faith.
-What he says means this: Do you want to show me that you are perfect and complete?
+It seems to me that here he is alluding in a quiet way to the vain glory or flower of him who is perfect in faith.
+What he says means: Do you want to show me that you are perfect and complete?
 Do not show this to me, but keep it in your conscience.
-But the faith he means here is not faith about beliefs, but rather faith about the topic that is being talked about.
-Because he says about that faith: “With the mouth confession leads to salvation.”[2]
-“Whoever is ashamed of me and of my words, of him will the Son of Man be ashamed.”[3].
-Because when that faith is not recognized, it leads to destruction, while this faith (i.e. the faith that is kept in the conscience) when it is recognized, is inappropriate.
-“Blessed is he who does not want himself in what he approves of.”
-Once again he afflicts the weakest, and gives him the crown of my illness, the crown of his conscience.
-Because even if no one sees you, your conscience is enough for you to become blessed.
-Therefore, He said, “Let it be done for you” so that you do not consider this judgment (judgment of conscience) a simple matter.
-What He says, for you, is better than the entire inhabited world.
-Even if everyone still condemns you, but you do not condemn yourself, and your conscience does not torment you, you are blessed.
-They did not mention this matter, speaking in general to everyone.
-Because there are many who do not condemn themselves, even though they make many mistakes, and who are more miserable than all.
-But first it refers to the topic being discussed.
+But the faith he has in mind here is not faith about doctrines, but faith about the subject in question.
+For he says of that faith: “The mouth confesses it unto salvation.”[2]
+“Whoever is ashamed of me and my words, of him will the Son of Man be ashamed.”[3].
+For that faith, when it is not confessed, leads to perdition, while this faith (that is, the faith kept in the conscience), when it is confessed, is unsuitable.
+“Blessed is he who does not desire his own self in what pleases him.”
+Again he strikes the weakest, and gives him a crown of satisfaction, the crown of his conscience.
+For even if no man sees you, your conscience is enough for you, that you may be blessed.
+So he says, “Let it be to yourself,” so that you may not consider this judgment (of conscience) a simple matter, what he says is for you, it is better than the whole world.
+And even if all still condemn you, yet you do not condemn yourself, and your conscience does not torment you, you are blessed.
+And he did not mention this matter, speaking generally to all.
+For there are many who do not condemn themselves, although they commit very many errors, and who are more miserable than all.
+But he first indicates the subject of discussion.

 But he who doubts will be condemned if he eats.”
 Romans 14-23.

-He says this again, hoping that he will suffer for those who are most weak.
-For who is the brother who, if he eats in doubt, condemns himself?
-Because I accept the one who eats and does not condemn himself.
-Have you seen how He urges him not only to eat, but to eat, and to eat with a pure conscience?
-After that, he speaks about the reason for which he was condemned, adding, “Because it is not from faith.”
-Not because it is unclean, but because it does not come from faith.
-Because he (he who ate) did not believe that he was clean, but what he ate as bones was unclean.
-But by these things it is shown how much mischief they cause when they are obliged, and do not persuade them to eat those foods which at first appear to be unclean to them, in order that at least they may avoid reproach by doing so.
-“And whatever is not of faith is sin.”
-So when he says, he has no confidence (i.e., he doubts), and does not believe that he is clean, how can he not have committed sin?
-All this was said by Q. Paul for the topic being talked about, not for everyone.
-Pay attention to how careful he is (in his speech) so as not to cause anyone to stumble.
-Because he said previously, “If your brother becomes sad because of your food, you are no longer walking in love.”
-But if it should not cause grief, how much more should it cause no one to stumble.
+This he says again, hoping that he may suffer for the weaker.
+For what brother is there that, if he eats doubting, condemns himself?
+For I accept him who eats and does not condemn himself.
+Do you see how he exhorts him not only to eat, but to eat, and to eat with a clear conscience?
+Then speaking of the reason for which he is condemned, he adds, “Because it is not of faith,” not because it is unclean, but because it does not come from faith.
+For he did not believe (he who eats) that he was clean, but ate it as unclean bones.
+But by these things he shows how much harm they do when they compel, and do not persuade, those to eat those foods which at first seem unclean to them, in order that they may at least avoid reproach through this.
+“And whatsoever is not of faith is sin.”
+So when he says, he has no confidence (doubts), and does not believe that he is clean, how can he not have committed sin?
+All this was said by St. Paul concerning the subject under discussion, and not for all.
+And notice how he takes care (in his speech) that no one should be offended.
+For he said before, “If your brother is grieved because of your food, you are no longer walking according to love.”
+But if you should not cause anyone to be grieved, how much more should you not cause anyone to be offended.

-And also, “Do not destroy God’s work for the sake of food.”
-Because if it is a frightening and foolish thing to demolish churches, it is much more frightening to demolish a spiritual temple, especially since man is more appreciative of the church (as a building).
-Because Christ did not die for walls, but for these spiritual structures.
+And also, “Do not destroy the work of God for food.”
+For if it is a fearful and foolish thing to destroy churches, it is much more fearful to destroy a spiritual temple, especially since man is more valuable than the church (as a building).
+For Christ did not die for the walls, but for these spiritual temples.

-You ask these things from a rude and barbaric person, even if there is still a person who is more barbaric than the barbarians who exist now.
-Because, tell me for what reason, when it comes to matters of life, he knows to oppose when he is wronged, and to resist when he is forced to do something, and he does everything, and manages everything, so that he does not want to be harmed at all, not even for a small or trivial matter, while in spiritual matters Do I not act with this exact same rationality?
-And when he prostrates himself to a stone, and considers it a god, and holds celebrations, and spends money, and shows a lot of fear, and never shows indifference regarding his naivety, but when he seeks the true God, when you remind me of his naivety and simplicity.
+And these things you ask of a rude and barbaric person, and indeed there is a person who is more barbaric than the barbarians who are now.
+Because, tell me, why when it comes to life matters he knows how to oppose when he is wronged, and resist when he is forced to do something, and does everything, and arranges everything, so that he does not want to be harmed at all, not even for a small or trivial thing, while in spiritual matters he does not act with exactly the same prudence?
+And when he prostrates himself before a stone, and considers it a god, and holds ceremonies, and spends money, and shows great fear, and never shows indifference to his naivety, but when he asks for the true God, when you mention to me naivety and simplicity.
 These things are not true, the accusations are only about indifference.
-Because who do you think are more gullible and rude, those who lived in Abram's time, or those who live now?
-It is very clear that you believe that the most gullible and rude were those who lived in the era of Abraham.
-At what time do we find it easier to find piety, now, or in the era of Abraham?
-It's pretty clear now.
-Because now everyone is calling on the name of God, and the prophets have preached, and things have been completed, and the ideas of the Greeks have been overturned, but in the era of Abraham, many were still ignorant, and sin prevailed, and there was no law to teach, no prophets, no miracles, no teaching, nor that gathering.
-Who knows things well, nor any other similar matter, but that all things existed as if they were inside complete darkness, a moonless and winter night.
+For who do you think are more naive and rude, those who lived in the time of Abraham, or those who live now?
+It is very clear that you think that the most naive and rude are those who lived in the time of Abraham.
+And at what time is it easier to find godliness, now, or in the time of Abraham?
+It is very clear that it is now.
+For now all are calling on the name of God, and the prophets have preached, and things are finished, and the thoughts of the Greeks are broken; but in the time of Abraham, many were still ignorant, and sin prevailed, and there was no law to teach, nor prophets, nor miracles, nor doctrine, nor that multitude that knew the things well, nor anything like that, but all things were as if in a pitch black, moonless, wintry night.

-But that amazing and generous man (Abraham), even though there were many obstacles, knew God, practiced virtue, and led many to similar zeal, and all this happened without knowing human wisdom, for how could he have known it at the moment when Did you not discover knowledge and sciences there?
-But because he gave everything that belonged to him, God then gave him everything that belonged to him.
-Of course, you cannot say that Abraham accepted piety from his fathers, because he was an idolater, and although he was born from such ancestors (i.e., pagans), and he was a barbarian and grew up among barbarians, and he did not have a teacher of piety, he knew God, He attained far greater dignity than all of his descendants, who enjoyed the law and the prophets as well, in an inexpressible way.
-Why?
-Because he did not care excessively about life matters, but devoted himself entirely to spiritual matters.
-What about Melchizedek?
-Was he not born in those times, and was he not so distinguished, that he served as a priest of God?
-Especially it is a weak thing, and even a very weak thing, for this meek person to be closed forever or for him to remain unknown.
+But that wonderful and generous man (i.e. Abraham), though there were many obstacles, knew God, practiced virtue, and led many to a similar zeal, and all this happened without knowing human wisdom, for how could he have known it at the moment when knowledge and science had not yet been discovered?
+But because he gave all that was his, God afterwards gave him all that was his.
+And of course you cannot say that Abraham received godliness from his fathers, for that was an idolater, and although he was born of such ancestors (i.e. pagans), and was a barbarian and grew up among barbarians, and had no teacher of godliness, yet he knew God, and was honored far more than all his descendants who enjoyed the law and the prophets also, in an inexpressible way.
+Why, then?
+Because he did not care excessively for the things of this world, but devoted himself entirely to spiritual things.
+And what about Melchizedek?
+Was he not born in those times, was he not so distinguished, that he served as the priest of God?
+Especially it is weak, indeed very weak, for this gentle man to be closed off forever or to remain unknown.

-So, these matters should not worry you.
-Rather, you should know that value everywhere is linked to desire.
-Let us examine our affairs so that we can become better.
-We must not ask or place responsibility on God, nor should we examine why he left or neglected so-and-so and called so-and-so.
-Especially when we do the same thing, as if a servant did and carefully examined his master’s management, because he was displeased with him.
-O wretched and wretched one, while you should have been concerned about shouldering your responsibilities, and how to reconcile yourself with the Lord God, you throw responsibilities on those matters for which you will not give an account, and run towards those matters for which you are obligated to give an account.
+So these things should not worry you, but know that value everywhere is related to desire, so let us examine our affairs, so that we may become better.
+And let us not ask or throw the responsibility on God, nor examine why He left or neglected so-and-so, and called so-and-so.
+Especially since we do the same thing, as if a servant did, and examined carefully the management of his master, because he was angry with him.
+O wretched and miserable one, while you should have been concerned about bearing your responsibilities, and how to be reconciled with the Lord God, you throw the responsibilities for those things for which you will not give an account, and run towards those things for which you are obliged to give an account.

-6- So what will I say to the pagan (so says Q. Paul)?
-Tell him the things you have accepted.
-And be careful not only about what you say to the pagan, but what you say about how you will correct yourself.
-When he stumbles while examining your life, think about what to say.
-Because of course you will not give an account of that person, even if he stumbles yet, but if he falls ill because of your way of life, you will suffer a very frightening nail.
-When he sees that you are philosophizing about the Kingdom of God, and that you are terrified of the adversities of the present life, then take heed.
-When he sees these things, he judges and says, If you love the kingdom, why do you not despise these present things?
-If you are awaiting the dreaded judgment, why do you not despise the present difficulties?
-If you hope for immortality, why not mock death?
-So when he says all these things, be careful how you defend yourself.
-When he sees that you are terrified by the loss of money, you who wait with hope for the Kingdom of Heaven, and that you are very happy with a single penny, and that you also surrender or give yourself for a little money, then think, why these things?
-Yes, these things are the ones that stumble the pagan.
+6. What then shall I say to the heathen (so says St. Paul)?
+I will say to him the things which I have received.
+And be careful not only about what you will say to the heathen, but what you will say about how you will improve yourself.
+When he stumbles while examining your life, here consider what you will say.
+For of course you will not give account of that, even if he stumbles yet, but if he is weakened by your way of life, you will suffer a very fearful victory.
+When he sees that you philosophize about the kingdom of God, and that you are terrified by the hardships of this present life, then take heed.
+When he sees these things, he condemns and says, If you love the kingdom, why do you not despise present things?
+If you await the fearful judgment, why do you not despise present hardships?
+If you hope for immortality, why do you not mock death?
+When he says all these things, then take heed how you will defend yourself.
+When he sees that you are terrified of losing money, you who are waiting with hope for the kingdom of heaven, and that you are very happy with a single penny, and that you also surrender or give yourself for a little money, then think, why these things, yes these are the things that stumble the pagan.

-Accordingly, if you care for his salvation, defend yourself (for these things), not in words, but in deeds.
-No one has ever blasphemed God over that matter.
+Therefore, if you care for his salvation, defend yourself (for these things), not in words, but in deeds.
+And no one has ever been found to have blasphemed God on this subject.

-While because of the evil way of life, you want countless blasphemies everywhere.
-So this is what you must correct, because the pagan will also say to you, How do I know that God commanded things that could happen?
-Because here you are, while you are an ancestral Christian, and are brought up in this good religion, you do not do anything like this (i.e. of good things).
-So what will you answer?
-You will answer in any case, I will mention to you others who do these good things, the monks who live in the desert.
-After that, aren't you ashamed to admit that you are of course a Christian, but you must pass it on to others, because you cannot show the behavior of Christians?
-Especially since he (the heathen) will immediately say, Then what need is there for me to walk in the mountains and strive towards the deserts?
-If, then, it is not possible for a person to believe while living in cities, and the condemnation for this way of life will be great, if we run into the deserts and abandon the cities?
-But point out to me a person who has a wife, children, and a house, and lives a pious life.
-So how do we answer this?
-Shouldn't we bow our heads down and be ashamed?
-Nor did Christ recommend this, but what did he recommend?
-He commanded, saying: “Let your light so shine before men.”[7]Not in the mountains, not in the desert, not on unpaved roads.
+While because of the wicked way of life, countless blasphemies are being committed everywhere.
+This is what you must correct, because the heathen will also say to you, How do I know that God has commanded things that can happen?
+For here you are, while you are a Christian from your ancestors, and you are brought up in this good religion, you do not do anything like this (i.e., good things).
+What then will you answer?
+You will answer, in any case, I will mention to you others who do these good things, monks who live in the desert.
+After that, are you not ashamed to admit that you are of course a Christian, but you must send it to others, because you cannot show the behavior of Christians?
+Especially since that (heathen) will immediately say, Then what need is there for me to walk in the mountains and seek the deserts?
+If it is not possible for a person to believe while living in cities, and the condemnation of this way of life will be great, if we run to the deserts and abandon the cities?
+But point me to someone who has a wife and children and a house, and lives piously.
+So what are we to answer this?
+Shouldn’t we bow our heads and be ashamed?
+Nor did Christ command this, but what did He command?
+He commanded, saying, “Let your light so shine before men.”[7]Not in the mountains, not in the desert, not on unpaved roads.

-I say these things, not to offend those who live in the mountains, but to pity the condition of those who live in the cities, because they have expelled virtue from them.
-Therefore, please, let us live by the virtue that the monks live by in the mountains, here in the cities, so that the cities become truly cities.
-This behavior can reform the pagan and free him from countless pitfalls.
-Even if you want, and that also frees him from stumbling.
-And you yourself may enjoy many rewards, improve your life, and make it radiant in every aspect, “so that they may see your good works and glorify your Father who is in heaven.”[8].
-Because in this way we too will enjoy the great glory stored up for us, which I wish we could all attain through the grace and love of mankind that belong to our Lord Jesus Christ, who befits Him with the Father and the Holy Spirit.
-Glory to the ages of ages.
+I say these things, not to offend those who dwell in the mountains, but to pity those who dwell in the cities, because they have driven virtue out of them.
+Therefore, please, let us walk in virtue, as monks live in the mountains, here in the cities, so that the cities may become cities in truth.
+This behavior can reform the pagan, and free him from innumerable stumbling blocks.
+So that, if you will, that too can free him from stumbling.
+And you yourself may enjoy many rewards, and reform your life, and make it bright on every side, “that they may see your good works and glorify your Father who is in heaven.”[8]For thus we too shall enjoy the great glory that is reserved for us, which we may all attain through the grace and love of mankind of our Lord Jesus Christ, to whom be glory with the Father and the Holy Spirit for ever and ever.
 Amen.

-Here ends the Arabized section of Saint John Chrysostom's sermons on the Epistle of the Apostle Paul to the Romans.
+Here ends the translated section of Saint John Chrysostom's sermons on the Epistle of Paul the Apostle to the Romans.

 To read the rest of the sermons in English, visit: The Christian Classics Ethereal Library